-It is easy to see why buying a used vehicle for your first car is an effective way out of this conundrum: it is considerably cheaper.
+It is easy to see why buying a used vehicle is an effective way out of this conundrum: it is considerably cheaper.
 Cars loose a lot of value over their first year and continue to depreciate drastically over the next two.
 So you could buy a three year old car, which will feel almost as good as new, at a much reduced price.

 But there’s more.

 a) The insurance premium for a used car is typically lower.
 The reason for this is that the replacement and repair costs are far lower in case of an accident or theft.
 (Also, a used car is less likely to get stolen.)